ariellourenco/dotfiles/docs/Yubikey.md

 # https://www.gnupg.org/documentation/manuals/gnupg/Agent-Options.html
 enable-ssh-support

-# Connects gpg-agent to the OSX keychain via the brew-installed pinentry program from GPGtools.
+# Connects gpg-agent to the OSX keychain via the pinentry-mac program from GPGtools.
-# This is the OSX 'magic sauce', allowing the gpg key's passphrase to be stored in the login
+# This is the OSX 'magic sauce', allowing the gpg key's passphrase to be stored in
-# keychain, enabling automatic key signing.
+# the login keychain, enabling automatic key signing.
-pinentry-program "$(which pinentry)"
+pinentry-program /usr/local/bin/pinentry-mac
 ```

+> [!NOTE]
+> For Apple Silicon Macs, Homebrew uses a different path: `pinentry-program /opt/homebrew/bin/pinentry-mac`.
+> Uses the `which` command to identify the location of the `pinentry-mac` executable.

 ### Using The Authentication Subkey